Henny Braund

 Chief Operating Officer

-Nic has 20 years' experience in the charity sector, having previously worked at Save the Children, Positively Women, Refugee Council, and Shelter, and joined Anthony Nolan after five years at the NSPCC where she was Director of Planning and Performance and led on the programme management of the delivery of the children's services.
+Nic has 20+ years' experience in the charity sector and been an active volunteer in several HIV and LGBTQ+ organisations.
+Having previously worked at Save the Children, Positively Women, Refugee Council and Shelter, Nic joined Anthony Nolan in 2013 after five years at the NSPCC where she was Director of Planning and Performance and led on the programme management of the delivery of the children's services.

 Professor Steven GE Marsh BSc, PhD, ARCS, FRCPath